scoresvideos

 Planetary astrochemistry explores how chemical compositions affect a world's ability to support life.
-It looks at factors like water, atmosphere, and that make places habitable.
+It looks at factors like water, atmosphere, and energy sources that make places habitable.
 This field helps us understand where life might exist beyond Earth.

 Habitability in Planetary Astrochemistry